-This program will be available for sale to the general public starting on February 7, 2023.Want to purchase your tickets before then?
-Become a member today, or if you are already a member, log in to purchase your tickets.
-From Towers to Palaces: An Architectural Tour of Medieval Florence Artful Friday, Live from Italy Afternoon Lecture/Seminar Friday, March 31, 2023 - 12:00 p.m. to 1:15 p.m.
+This program is over.
+Hope you didn't miss it!
+Browse other programs we offer From Towers to Palaces: An Architectural Tour of Medieval Florence Artful Friday, Live from Italy Afternoon Lecture/Seminar Friday, March 31, 2023 - 12:00 p.m. to 1:15 p.m.
 ET Add to calendar iCalendar Gmail Yahoo Mail Outlook Outlook.com Code: 1D0009 Location: This online program is presented on Zoom.
-Select your Tickets $20 Member $25 Non-Member Resize text Palazzo del Capitano del Popolo The architecture of medieval Florence was characterized by soaring towers, massive fortress-like palaces, and breathtakingly beautiful basilicas.
+Select your Tickets Resize text Palazzo del Capitano del Popolo The architecture of medieval Florence was characterized by soaring towers, massive fortress-like palaces, and breathtakingly beautiful basilicas.
 During the period of communal self-government in the 13th and 14th centuries, public buildings such as the Palazzo del Capitano del Popolo (now known as the Bargello) and the Palazzo dei Priori (today’s Palazzo Vecchio) set an important precedent for the palace builders of wealthy patrician families during the Renaissance.
 From her home in Tuscany, art historian Elaine Ruffolo traces how the built environment of Florence clearly reflects the historical development of the city at the dawn of the Renaissance.
 World Art History Certificate elective: Earn 1/2 credit* General Information View Common FAQs and Policies about our Online Programs on Zoom. *Enrolled participants in the World Art History Certificate Program receive 1/2 elective credit.
 Not yet enrolled?
 Learn about the program, its benefits, and how to register here.